What is Medicare Part C?

 How much does a Medicare Part C plan cost?

-As usual, Medicare plan costs can vary person to person.
-However, if you are feeling as though a Medicare Advantage plan is right for you, you should thoroughly consider your financial position.
+Medicare plan costs can vary from person to person.
+If you think a Medicare Advantage plan may be right for you, you should thoroughly consider your financial position.

-Advantage plans tend to be a great option for Medicare-eligible individuals who are looking to save money each month, but tend to have lower coverage needs.
-Typically with any health insurance plan, the lower the premium, the higher the deductible.
-Since an Advantage plan would entail a $0 premium, you could be paying more, especially factoring in aspects like prescription costs.
+Advantage plans tend to be a great option for those who are eligible for Medicare and looking to save money each month, but tend to have lower coverage needs.
+Generally, with any health insurance plan, the lower the premium, the higher the deductible.
+Since many Advantage plans offer a $0 premium, you might end up paying more out-of-pocket, especially when considering costs like prescriptions.

-If a Part C plan sounds like the right thing for you, you can follow the normal application process.
-However, the normal Medicare enrollment factors still apply:
+If a Medicare Part C plan seems like the right choice for you, you can follow the standard application process.
+However, keep in mind that the usual Medicare enrollment requirements still apply.
+You must:

-• You must have both Part A and B Medicare to enroll.
+• Have both Medicare Part A and Part B to enroll.

-• You must be a permanent Michigan resident and reside in our service area for at least six months of the year.
+• Be a permanent Michigan resident and reside in our service area for at least six months of the year.

-• You can’t be denied for pre-existing conditions unless you’ve been diagnosed with end stage renal disease (ESRD).
+You can't be denied for pre-existing conditions unless diagnosed with end-stage renal disease (ESRD).

 You can enroll in Medicare Part C during any of the following periods:

-Special election period (SEP).
-These are periods of time outside of the ICEP or AEP when an individual can change his or her current plan.
+Special enrollment period (SEP).
+These are periods outside of the IEP or AEP when an individual can change their current plan.
 Some examples are:

 • If you move outside the plan's service area